 - Paid for a large billboard advert along the Great Northern Road in Aberdeen which portrayed the silhouette of a man holding a fishing rod in a phallic manner.
 The text of the advert read: ‘Are You Overcompensating for Something?’
 The advert was put up to coincide with National Fishing month and Aberdeen was chosen due to its popularity as a fishing destination.
 There was also a bizarre website to go alongside this campaign.

 - Proposed to place a banner reading ‘What’s that pong?: Fishing stinks, go vegan’ on the side of a disused toilet which overlooks the sea (and a popular fishing mark) in Sheringham, Norfolk.
 The local council rejected the idea.

 - In 2011 PETA began a campaign called ‘Don’t Let Your Kids become Hookers’ aimed at stopping parents form encouraging their children to take up fishing.

 Clearly PETA are dead set against fishing, and are happy to use all manner of crackpot attention grabbing tactics to make their point.
 They seem to direct all of their energy at recreational anglers and seem to only have a passing distain for commercial fishing operations which take the vast majority of fish from the sea.
-At the minute PETA’s campaigns seem to gain little traction and appear to be looked upon with confusion by the public.
+At the minute PETA’s campaigns seem to gain little traction and appear to be looked upon with confusion and bemusement by the public.
 However, anglers must remain vigilant of these campaigns, and always be ready to fight the corner of responsible sea anglers.